malteschoen/fasterGibsonForExtensionalFlowBetweenCapillaries/Readme.md

 The model assumes:
 - isothermal flow
--
+- no shear contribution to entrance pressure loss
+- isotropic material (consequently, applicability to filled materials cannot be presumed)
+- no relaxation phenomena (no thixotropy, infinitely short relaxation times)

 </details>

-## Chapter 5: Some usage examples
+## Chapter 7: Some usage examples

 <details>
 <summary>CLICK TO EXPAND AND READ</summary>

-TBD
+WIP

 </details>

+## Citation

+You can (and should) cite this repository using the DOI given above.

+## Contact

+To get in touch, drop an e-mail to malte.schoen@rwth-aachen.de.

 ## Literature
 [1]  Gibson, A. G.: Die entry flow of reinforced polymers.
 In: Composites 20 (1989) 1, p.
 57–64 - DOI: [https://doi.org/10.1016/0010-4361(89)90683-6](https://doi.org/10.1016/0010-4361(89)90683-6)